fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 }
 ```

-The type of the field is <i>ObjectId</i> that references <i>note</i>-style documents.
+The field type is <i>ObjectId</i>, meaning it refers to another document.
+The <i>ref</i> field specifies the name of the model being referenced.
 Mongo does not inherently know that this is a field that references notes, the syntax is purely related to and defined by Mongoose.
-The <i>ref</i> field suggests the name of the model that will be referred to.

 Let's expand the schema of the note defined in the <i>models/note.js</i> file so that the note contains information about the user who created it: